GoblinArchives/LiminalHorror/Rules Reference/deluxe edition rules.md

 In *Liminal Horror*, players assume the role of Investigators, otherwise normal people caught up in mysteries that threaten to end their lives or break them down and change them.
 Investigators are the type of folk who have the drive and resolve to keep pushing forward in the face of unspeakable horrors.
 They might be searching for answers, trying to save a friend, looking for [Resonant Artifacts](#resonant-artifacts), or simply trying to live to see another day.

 For the tables on the following pages, roll to select options at random or choose favorites.
 You may also work with your Facilitator to create custom alternatives.

+There is an online perchance generator available to quickly create an Investigator on the fly. [https://perchance.org/liminal-horror-investigator-character-generator](https://perchance.org/liminal-horror-investigator-character-generator)

 ### **1\.
 ATTRIBUTES**